deterbold/CdP/content/event/Jaakko Kemppainen talk/index.md

 active: true

 # Change the location and address of the event
-location: IT University of Copenhagen, Auditorium 3 (2A56)
+location: Auditorium 3, IT University of Copenhagen
 address:
   street: Rued Langgaards Vej 7
   city: Copenhagen S